CityofToronto/bdit_data-sources/CyclingApp/README.md

 ## User_surveys
 7934 rows, spanning ids from 1 to 8094.
 Previous years' portals have a subset of the most recent file.
+Some of the values for the variables don't seem to match the answer key in the json below.

 |column| type| notes|
 |------|-----|------|